Arawak: Etymology

+An artistic depiction of a Lokono village in Suriname, 1860.

+None of the Indigenous peoples of the Caribbean or South America referred to themselves as Arawak.
 Early Spanish explorers and administrators used the terms Arawak and Caribs to distinguish the peoples of the Caribbean, with Carib reserved for Indigenous groups that they considered hostile and Arawak for groups that they considered friendly.

 In 1871, ethnologist Daniel Garrison Brinton proposed calling the Caribbean populace "Island Arawak" because of their cultural and linguistic similarities with the mainland Arawak.
 Subsequent scholars shortened this convention to "Arawak", creating confusion between the island and mainland groups.
 In the 20th century, scholars such as Irving Rouse resumed using "Taíno" for the Caribbean group to emphasize their distinct culture and language.